lindekaer/lindekaer.github.io/content/articles/fit-with-git.md

 git reset --hard [COMMIT]

 # Change the message of your last commit
-git git commit --amend -m "New and correct message"
+git commit --amend -m "New and correct message"
 ```